 Luckily there are a few great apps that can help ease the frustration of tax time.
 This year, let your phone save you some irritation — and maybe even some money.

-The weight loss industry has come out with a seemingly unending supply of new miracle products meant to help us in our pursuits to fit into a smaller pair of jeans, but, according to a new study, the most he
+The weight loss industry has come out with a seemingly unending supply of new miracle products meant to help us in our pursuits to fit into a smaller pair of jeans, but, according to a new study, the most helpful diet tools might just be a comfortable pillow and a solid eight hours

 At some point you’ve probably held a job that turned out to be unpleasantly different than you thought.
 As it turns out, though, the warning signs of what positions really entail might actually be right in the job postings.